ergo-services/ergo/docs/networking/service-discovering.md

 **etcd registrar** (`ergo.services/registrar/etcd`) uses etcd as the discovery backend.
 All nodes register their routes in etcd on startup.
 All discovery queries go to etcd.
 This centralizes cluster state: any node can discover any other node, applications can advertise their deployment locations, configuration can be stored in etcd's key-value store.

-The etcd registrar implementation maintains registration through HTTP polling - each node makes a registration request every second to keep its entry alive.
-This works well for small to medium clusters (50-70 nodes) but creates overhead at larger scales.
-The polling approach reflects etcd's design for web services rather than continuous cluster communication.
-Despite this limitation, etcd provides proven reliability, extensive tooling, and operational familiarity for teams already using etcd in their infrastructure.
+The etcd registrar does not poll.
+A node's registration is an etcd **lease**, renewed over the client's gRPC keep-alive stream, and cluster changes arrive on a **prefix watch** - so a peer appearing or leaving is pushed, not discovered on the next tick.
+The lease is what makes a dead node disappear on its own: stop renewing and the registration expires with the TTL.

+What limits it at scale is etcd itself rather than a polling loop - the write load of many nodes renewing and watching the same prefix.
+It is a good fit up to roughly 50-70 nodes, and it brings proven reliability, extensive tooling and operational familiarity for teams already running etcd.

 **Saturn registrar** (`ergo.services/registrar/saturn`) is purpose-built for Ergo clusters.
-It's an external Raft-based registry designed specifically for the framework's communication patterns.
-Instead of polling, Saturn maintains persistent connections and pushes updates immediately when cluster state changes.
-This makes it more efficient at scale - Saturn can handle clusters with thousands of nodes without the overhead of constant HTTP polling.
-The immediate event propagation means nodes learn about topology changes instantly rather than waiting for the next poll interval.
+It's an external Raft-based registry designed specifically for the framework's communication patterns, holding one persistent connection per node and pushing updates as cluster state changes.
+Both registrars push rather than poll; the difference at scale is the cost per node of holding the registration, and Saturn is built for clusters of thousands where etcd's write load becomes the ceiling.

 Which registrar you choose depends on your deployment:
 - Small clusters (< 10 nodes), same host or trusted network: embedded registrar